ajahne/blog/_posts/2019-7-17-essential-meetings-to-have-with-your-team-as-a-manager.md

 Keep building, keep pushing, and keep learning!

 You got this!

-P.S.
-If I missed anything, holla at me (literally, if you need to).
-I appreciate and welcome your thoughts.
-I will be keeping this updated as a GitHub readme.
-Let's build.

 ## Additional Resources
 Please note that most of these are referenced above, however the most referenced ones are re-referenced below :)